Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Haw Par Villa

 - Haji Lane and the adjacent Kampong Glam Precinct

 - The Botanical Gardens

-- Asian Civilisation Museum
+- Asian Civilisations Museum

 - Jurong Bird Park